Bright-Anyawe/Bright-Anyawe/README.md

 ## Hi there 👋

-As a committed Front-End developer, Through code and image optimization, I improve website performance by 30% and raise SEO rankings by 20%.
+As a committed Full Stack- Front-End developer, Through code and image optimization, I improve website performance by 30% and raise SEO rankings by 20%.
 I enjoy learning, researching, and finding new methods to use my technical skills to solve real-world problems.
 My goal is to leverage JavaScript,  CSS3, HTML5, and React (Next.js) to create powerful web applications..
 I am a grateful person and a remarkable coworker who values people.

 ## Languages And Tools I Have Learned